earthstar-project/earthstar/README.md

     * Signing outgoing messages
     * Setting rules about keys (not pubkeys, k-v keys), for example enforcing url-safe characters
     * Encoding and decoding author pubkeys between raw buffers and a string format such as `'@'+base64(key)`
 * There will eventually be a `ssb` feed format, which encapsulates SSB messages as key-value pairs.
 It will be able to validate existing `ssb` signatures.
-It will not enforce the hash chain backlinks because Keywing can do partial syncs or sync in any order.
+It will not enforce the hash chain backlinks because Earthstar can do partial syncs or sync in any order.

 ### All about keys
 * typically you will think of them like file paths or URL paths